Can the bank take my family home in bankruptcy?

 What you own prior to bankruptcy is any value in the home above what is outstanding on the mortgage (this is called the property’s ‘equity’).
 So if the house is worth €200,000 and the amount owed on the mortgage is €100,000 then you own a positive equity to the value of €100,000.

-Banks are commercial enterprises and are seeking to make profit.
-As such, they are likely to choose an option which will yield the best profit for them.
+Banks are commercial enterprises and are seeking to make a profit.
+As such, they are likely to choose an option that will yield the best profit for them.

 What will the Official Assignee allow you to pay for a mortgage?